Risk Management

 Planning phase — Gannt Charts

-Risk management starts during the planning phase, with a Gannt chart that allocates dependencies and clearly shows the critical path (e.g., SmartSheets, Microsoft Project).
+Risk management starts during the planning phase, with a Gannt chart that allocates dependencies and clearly shows the critical path (e.g., Smartsheet, Microsoft Project).
 The plan is reviewed and maintained.
-The program manager is responsible for keeping the plan current and notifying of critical changes (e.g., a change in the critical path, schedule, corrective actions…).
+The program manager is responsible for keeping the plan current and notifying of critical changes (e.g., delays that result in a change to the critical path, schedule, corrective actions…).

 Agile/Scrum

 Each sprint has a planning phase driven by estimates.
-Critical metrics, like burn downs and sprint velocity, are used to report the plan's quality, assist in sprint progress, and serve as a benchmark to support subsequent sprint planning.
+Critical metrics, such as burndowns and sprint velocity, are used to report the plan's quality, track sprint progress, and serve as benchmarks for subsequent sprint planning.

 When issues surface that affect the plan, they are analyzed and either removed (risk is eliminated for now) or mitigated (risk has materialized, and we reduce negative impact).

-Jira and Scrum sprints (even for multi-month projects) are created.
-Daily standup blockers are critical information to track since they may result in an early warning of risk.
+Jira and Scrum sprints are created (even for multi-month projects).
+Daily standup blockers are critical information to track, as they can signal early risk.
 From the TPM perspective, utilizing scrum standups is an excellent opportunity to mitigate risk as blockers surface.
-The TPM attempts to remove the risk by unblocking the issue and escalating where necessary.
+The TPM aims to mitigate risk by resolving the issue and escalating where necessary.
 If the risk cannot be eliminated, the TPM mitigates risk by reducing negative impacts.

 Removing/reducing classes of risk:

-Recurring issues are worthy of Root Cause Analysis (RCA).
+Recurring issues warrant Root Cause Analysis (RCA).
 Why does this class of risk keep materializing?
-Whether eliminated or mitigated, significant effort and interruption impact teams' progress caused by analysis to remove the risk or reduce the impact.
+Whether eliminated or mitigated, significant effort and interruptions impact teams' progress, requiring analysis to remove the risk or reduce the impact.

 Dave Tavares